 The real question is how long you will hold an inverse ETF in your portfolio.
 Let’s say you own an inverse ETF that tracks the S&P 500.
-Of course, if the S&P 500 is at all-time highs, there is a good chance it will have some sort of sell-off at the top.
+Of course, if the S&P 500 is at an all-time high, there is a good chance it will have some sell-off at the top.

 But inverse ETFs don’t perform well as markets continue to run higher.
-You can hold it all the way up and then hope for a big drop-off at some point.
+You can hold it up and then hope for a big drop-off at some point.

 You can also use things like technical analysis to determine what might be a good entry point.
-Remember, you want to enter when there is going to be a drop-off.
-Buying near previous resistance levels is one way to try and ‘time’ the market decline.
+Remember, you want to enter when there will be a drop-off.
+Buying near previous resistance levels is one way to ‘time’ the market decline.

 This is probably the safer and more relatable way to use an inverse ETF to your advantage.
 For those who do not know, an investing hedge can help you limit your downside and protect the capital in your portfolio.

 The simplest way to think about this is in the case of a direct hedge.
-A direct hedge has limited upside, but it can really hold your portfolio above water if things go sideways.
+A direct hedge has limited upside but can hold your portfolio above water if things go sideways.
 Let’s use the S&P 500 as an example once again.

 A passive investor puts most of their investment capital into the S&P 500 index fund, SPY.
 It is a simple investing strategy that millions of Americans use.
-The S&P 500 continues to hit new highs and the investor is looking to protect his SPY portfolio.
+The S&P 500 continues to hit new highs, and the investor wants to protect his SPY portfolio.

 By buying and holding the inverse ETF for SPY, any decline in the S&P 500 will be counterbalanced by the gains from the inverse ETF.
 This is why it is a direct hedge.

-Now, another potential example of this is for a fairly active trader who holds a diversified portfolio.
-Maybe they own some big tech companies, some banks, and some commodities stocks.
+Another potential example of this is for a fairly active trader with a diversified portfolio.
+Maybe they own some big tech companies, banks, and commodities stocks.
 How would you hedge this?
-Again, chances are most of the stocks this trader owns is in the S&P 500.
+Again, chances are most of the stocks this trader owns are in the S&P 500.
 They could also buy the S&P 500 inverse ETF to hedge their account.

 But let’s say a greater weight of the investments is in big tech stocks.
-Well, why not buy the inverse ETF for QQQ, the ETF that tracks the NASDAQ.
-Having these options allows you to be creative with how you want to hedge your portfolio.
+Why not buy the inverse ETF for QQQ, the ETF that tracks the NASDAQ?
+These options allow you to be creative with how you hedge your portfolio.

 If you think you fall into one of the above situations, then it might be time to add inverse ETFs to your portfolio.
-As we found out earlier this year, a market correction can come out of nowhere and hit us hard.
+As we discovered earlier this year, a market correction can come out of nowhere and hit us hard.

 The SH ETF is the most common ETF that we refer to as an inverse S&P 500 ETF.